Your ALS Guide

 Before traveling with power wheelchair, you will want to have coordinated local transportation and other logistics at your destination.
 Research handicap-accessible ride options ahead of time, including whether you can rent a wheelchair-accessible van from a company like Wheelchair Getaways.

 Do not hesitate to call the local ALS organization at your destination.
-Even if you are not enrolled in that chapter, you are a part of the ALS community.
-Ask about local transportation options and whether the chapter can loan you equipment so you don’t have to travel with everything.
+Even if you are not enrolled in that organization, you are a part of the ALS community.
+Ask about local transportation options and whether they can loan you equipment so you don’t have to travel with everything.

 Power Mobility Devices